 - d.
-Sick leave not used in any year may be accumulated. - e.
+Sick leave not used in any year may be accumulated except that for bargaining unit employees who begin employment at the University on or after July 1, 2015, sick leave accrual shall be capped at 120 days. - e.
 The previously established Sick Leave Bank shall continue to be maintained for the benefit of all those Unit members who shall have chosen, pursuant to the terms of this Agreement, to be members thereof.